Special issue on motivating physics learning through research applications

 Submission and acceptance criteria:

-- To submit to AJP, use the link from the journal’s submissions guidelines page.
+- To submit to AJP, navigate to the journal’s submissions guidelines page.